|

 1

-Today Wuling is best known as a mountain range in northwest Hunan province.
-East of here is a Peach Blossom Spring (Taoyuan) district.
-This suggests that the original story may have been set in northwest Hunan province.
-However, other settings have also been theorized.5 And in addition, a similar story is told with the melody Tiantai Yin, but the setting for Tiantai Yin is in Zhejiang province.
+Even the approximate location of Tao Yuanming's utopia remains unknown, as is the reason Tao placed it near "Wuling".6 There are several places in China called Wuling, but the one mentioned by Tao is thought to be the one about 300 miles west of his home near Jiujiang.
+Today this Wuling is best known as a mountain range in northwest Hunan province.
+East of it is a Peach Blossom Spring (Taoyuan) district.
+This suggests that Tao Yuanming for an unknown reason set the original story in northwest Hunan province.7 However, other settings have also been theorized.8 And in addition, a similar story is told with the melody Tiantai Yin, but the setting for Tiantai Yin is in Zhejiang province.

 The story connected to Tiantai Yin tells of two men, Liu Chen and Ruan Zhao, who come across the hidden paradise.
 When they leave and return to their home village they find that seven generations had passed.
-There seems to be no melodic connection between Tiantai Yin and Taoyuan Chunxiao.
+Although this hidden paradise may also be sometimes referred to as Peach Spring Grotto, and the stories are rather similar, there seems to be no other connection, melodic or otherwise, between Tiantai Yin and Taoyuan Chunxiao.
 In fact, the melody with the Zhejiang setting uses standard tuning, while the present one uses a raised fifth string tuning, often associated with melodies having a Chu theme.

-The Peach Blossom Spring (or Peach Spring) story was later retold by a number of poets, including Wang Wei, Han Yu and Wang Anshi.
-It is also the subject of numerous paintings.6
+The Peach Blossom Spring (or Peach Spring) story was later retold by a number of poets, including Wang Wei, 9 Han Yu and Wang Anshi.
+It is also the subject of numerous paintings.10

 The melody written out here in Xilutang Qintong survives in no other handbooks.
-Nevertheless, there is evidence that it might be quite ancient.7 Other melodies in this handbook are clearly copied from earlier tablature.
-In addition, the tablature for Taoyuan Chunxiao employs a number of archaic fingerings, and the prevalence of notes played in harmonics is generally a characteristic of older surviving melodies.8
+Nevertheless, there is evidence that it might be quite ancient.12 Other melodies in this handbook are clearly copied from earlier tablature.
+In addition, the tablature for Taoyuan Chunxiao employs a number of archaic fingerings, and the prevalence of notes played in harmonics is generally a characteristic of older surviving melodies.13

-The present title should not be confused with another title also called Taoyuan Chunxiao, but having the yuan meaning "garden" instead of "spring".9 Spring Dawn at the Peach Garden, as published in 1670, is in fact a quite close copy of the melody Guang Han Qiu in Shen Qi Mi Pu (1425); it uses standard tuning, has an explanation unrelated to those of the above melodies, and is attributed to the poet Pan Yue.10 That version was later recopied in 1802, where it is called Spring Dawn at Peach Spring.
+The present title should not be confused with that of another melody also called Taoyuan Chunxiao, but having the yuan meaning "garden" instead of "spring".14 Spring Dawn at the Peach Garden, as published in 1670, is a shortened version of the Zangchunwu Qinpu melody Dongtian Chunxiao; it uses standard tuning, has an explanation unrelated to those of the above melodies, and is attributed to the poet Pan Yue.15 That version was later recopied in 1876, where it is called Spring Dawn at Peach Spring.

-In addition, a melody entitled Taoyuan Yin survives in 10 handbooks from 1596 to 1890, but it seems melodically unrelated and is perhaps also thematically unrelated to the present story.11
+In addition, a melody entitled Taoyuan Yin survives in 10 handbooks from 1596 to 1890, but it seems melodically unrelated and is perhaps also thematically unrelated to the present story.16

 During the Taiyuan era of the Jin dynasty (376-397) a fisherman of Wuling while rowing his boat up a stream lost his way.
 He saw peach blossoms along the river bank, with fallen petals of many colors.
 He continued along the stream and entered a place of strange vistas, with mulberry trees, hemp plants and a small village with men and women living harmoniously.
 They struggled (with each other) to come and ask how he'd got there.
 They said they were people of the Qin dynasty who had come here to flee the disorders.
 They did not know there had been a Han dynasty, not to mention the Wei or Jin.
 Finally one day they saw him off and he returned home.
 Later he looked again for this place, but could not find it.
 And so there is this melody.